SciencePotato/Summer_Of_Leetcode/README.md

 # Summer_Of_Leetcode
 ## About this project
 Coding interview is a hard part of job and internship finding, so that's why I plan to dedicate 1-2 hours on Leetcode/ just to study general Algorithms.
-This, hopefully, prepares me for my future college course (Boston Universit CS 330), and helps me prepare for technical interviews.
+This, hopefully, prepares me for my future college course (Boston University CS 330), and helps me prepare for technical interviews.

 ## Resource